rlaugier/nifits/README.md

 ### Update notes:

+* Standard 0.3 (package version >= 0.0.5):
+  - The NIFITS-relate header keywords are now explicitly `HIERARCH` keywords.
+They are stored under `HIERARCH NIFITS`
+  - Files from previous version which have the simple keywords stored without this distinction will work but throw a deprecation warning.
+  - This was done by decorating `astropy.io.fits.Header.__getitem__`, catching an exception and looking for the bare keyword.
 * Standard 0.2 (package version >= 0.0.4):
-  - The units of NI_IOUT, NI_KIOUT and NI_KCOV must be provided whith the header keyword `IUNIT`.
+  - The units of NI_IOUT, NI_KIOUT and NI_KCOV must be provided whith the header keyword `NIFITS IUNIT`.
 The format should be compatible with exporting to(and from ) string with astropy.units (i.e. `astropy.units.Unit("")` and `astropy.units.Unit.to_string()`).
   - `Extra` now offers observable whitening, energy detector test statistic, p-value (aka pfa) and sensitivity limit in the blackbody hypothesis (see Ceau et al. 2019, Laugier et al. 2023).